Created on

 ...

 The question might have been then, if ECMP is used, then how does SD-WAN choose a single SD-WAN member interface if it is equal?
-The answer is simple, once FIB identifies best egress interfaces, and in our example #7 and #6, the first configured interface within priority-members setting within Service Rule will be chosen, meaning if ECMP between 7 and 6 is always occurring, then member #7 will always be preferred before #6 on the simple fact it is configured in sequence before #6.
+The answer is simple, once FIB identifies the best egress interfaces, and in this example, #7 and #6, the first configured interface within the priority-members setting within Service Rule will be chosen, meaning if ECMP between 7 and 6 is always occurring, then member #7 will always be preferred before #6 on the simple fact it is configured in sequence before #6.

 Unless SLA fails on #7 in which then member #6 would be used.